SpecialtiesPage address: http://sbs.mnsu.edu/psych/specialties1.html

 Developmental psychology is the study of cognitive and behavioral changes that occur throughout the lifespan.
 Developmental psychologists typically work as researchers and consultants for a variety of organizations and educational institutions.
 They address issues such as motor skills, problem-solving skills, language acquisition, moral reasoning, identity formation, and parenting behaviors.
 If you are interested in this topic, you can contact Dr. Krawczyk for more information.

 Industrial/Organizational (I-O) psychology is the study of human behavior in organizations.
 I-O psychologists typically help organizations select and train employees.
 They also address issues such as leadership, workplace stress, motivation, and organizational development.
+This short video also explains what I-O psychologists do.
 If you are interested in these topics, you can contact Dr. Campana, Dr. Lassiter, Dr. Perez, or Dr. Sachau for more information.

 School psychologists work with teachers, parents, and children to address students' behavioral, emotional, and learning difficulties.
 Some school psychologists work in research or university settings.
 Most work in applied settings, where they assess students' problems and develop intervention programs to address these problems.
 If you are interested in learning more about school psychology, you can contactr.
 Dr. Petersen-Brown, Dr. Filter, or Dr. Panahon.

 Social psychology is the scientific study of how our behaviors, thoughts and emotions are influenced by social situations.
 Social psychologists typically do research and consulting for universities, businesses, and government institutions.
 They address issues such as persuasion, stereotypes and prejudice, helping behaviors, aggression, decision-making, as well as many other topics.
 If you are interested in this topic, you can contact Dr. Stark for more information.